-(1) Converted into U.S. dollars based on the weighted average exchange rate for each year.

-Calculated based upon current Brazilian reais.
-(2)

-Not adjusted for purchasing power parity.
-(3)

-The Extended National Consumer Price Index (Índice de Preços ao Consumidor Amplo or "IPCA") as reported by the National Bureau of Geography and Statistics (Fundação Instituto Brasileiro de Geografia e Estatística or "IBGE").
-(5)

-(6) The General Price Index-Domestic Supply (Índice Geral de Preços-Disponibilidade Interna or "IGP-DI") is one indicator of inflation.
-While many inflation indicators are used in Brazil, the IGP-DI, calculated by the Getúlio Vargas Foundation, an independent research organization, is one of the most widely utilized indices.

-Year-over-year percentage appreciation of the U.S. dollar against the Brazilian real (sell side).

-Brazilian federal treasury securities deflated by the IPCA and adjusted at each month-end to denote real annual vield.
-(8)

-The Central Government consists of the National Treasury Secretariat, the Social Security System ("RGPS") and the Central Bank.
-The Consolidated Public Sector consists of the Central Government, states, municipalities and public enterprises, except Petrobras and (9)Eletrobras

-(10) Primary results represent Federal Government revenues less Federal Government expenditures, excluding interest expenditures on public debt.

-(11) Total Federal Public Debt announced by the National Treasury Secretariat.
-(12) The General Government Gross Debt ("GGGD") pertains to that of the federal, state and municipal governments, both with the private sector and the public financial sector.
-However, debts that are the responsibility of state-owned companies (at the three levels of the the three levels of the three levels of the three levels government) are not covered by the GGGD category.
-Although the Central Bank is not an entity whose liabilities figure in this indicator, its open-market operations committed to the financial sector are classified as general government debt.

-- (13) The Net Public Sector Debt ("NPSD") refers to the total obligations of the non-financial public sector deducted from its financial assets held by non-financial private agents as well as public and private financial agents.
+- (1) Converted into U.S. dollars based on the weighted average exchange rate for each year. - (2) Calculated based upon current Brazilian reais. - (3) Not adjusted for purchasing power parity. - (4) Unemployment in the metropolitan areas of Rio de Janeiro, São Paulo, Belo Horizonte, Porto Alegre, Salvador and Recife at the end of the relevant period. - (5) The Extended National Consumer Price Index (Índice de Preços ao Consumidor Amplo, or "IPCA") as reported by the National Bureau of Geography and Statistics (Fundação Instituto Brasileiro de Geografia e Estatística, or "IBGE"). - (6) The General Price Index-Domestic Supply (Índice Geral de Preços-Disponibilidade Interna, or "IGP-DI") is one indicator of inflation.
+While many inflation indicators are used in Brazil, the IGP-DI, calculated by the Getúlio Vargas Foundation, an independent research organization, is one of the most widely utilized indices. - (7) Year-over-year percentage movement of the U.S. dollar against the Brazilian real (sell side). - (8) Brazilian federal treasury securities deflated by the IPCA and adjusted at each month-end to denote real annual yield. - (9) The Central Government consists of the National Treasury Secretariat, the Social Security System (RGPS) and the Central Bank.
+The Consolidated Public Sector consists of the Federal Government, states, municipalities and public enterprises, except Petrobras and Eletrobras. - (10) Primary results represent Government revenues less Government expenditures, excluding interest expenditures on public debt. - (11) Total Federal Public Debt announced by the National Treasury Secretariat. - (12) The General Government Gross Debt (GGGD) pertains to that of the federal, state and municipal governments, both with the private sector and the public financial sector.
+However, debts that are the responsibility of state-owned companies (at the three levels of government) are not covered by the GGGD category.
+Although the Central Bank is not an entity whose liabilities figure in this indicator, its open-market operations committed to the financial sector are classified as general government debt. - (13) The Net Public Sector Debt (NPSD) refers to the total obligations of the non-financial public sector deducted from its financial assets held by non-financial private agents as well as public and private financial agents.
 For Brazil, unlike for many other countries, net debt includes Central Bank assets and liabilities including, among other items, international reserves (assets) and the monetary base (liabilities). - (14) NPSD is the main indebtedness indicator used by the Federal Government when making economic policy decisions and, as compared to GGGD, more adequately reflects the dynamics of public liabilities and the Federal Government's fiscal efforts, which are shown by the consolidated primary balance at all levels.
-For example, in its fiscal reports, the Federal Government generally focuses on the NPSD/ GDP ratio, and includes in its Budgetary Guidelines Law ("LDO") an annual estimate of this indicator's evolution for the current year and three subsequent years, based on its expectations about real interest rates, economic growth and primary surplus targets for the whole public sector.
+For example, in its fiscal reports, the Federal Government generally focuses on the NPSD/GDP ratio, and includes in its Budgetary Guidelines Law (LDO) an annual estimate of this indicator's evolution for the current year and three subsequent years, based on its expectations about real interest rates, economic growth and primary surplus targets for the whole public sector.

-Sources: IBGE; Getúlio Vargas Foundation; Central Bank; National Treasury Secretariat; IPEA
+Sources: IBGE; Getúlio Vargas Foundation; Central Bank of Brazil; National Treasury Secretariat